Tdhtdhtdhtdhtdh: Sound Effects!

 They could add all of that stuff, the birds chirping, they add all that stuff later to make it real, but you can't have any of that on the day while you're shooting.

-talking in the background and it's really weird when you see like a clip of it
+talking in the background.
+And it's really weird when you see like a clip of it.

-That's about how it goes.
+Uh, that's about how it goes.
+Oh,

-So you said a word back there a minute ago, diegetic.
-And that stood out to me like, what?
+so you said a word back there a minute ago, diegetic, and that stood out to me like, What?

 Diegetic sound is the sound inside the movie's world.

-It's pretty much from the car driving by.
+you know, it's pretty much from the car driving by.
 That's my best one.

 Yeah, I mean, a lot of times you hear it in terms of music, like when they're, they're playing something in the car that they're hearing.
 Sure.

 And then a very common sort of thing to do is then that becomes the soundtrack.
+It like kind of changes the tone a little bit, you know?
+Yeah.

-But so that would be diegetic music, but like the score that's just going along with it, that would be
+But so that would be diegetic music, but like the score that's just going along with it, that would be non-diegetic because the characters aren't hearing that.
+Same with narration.

 I took myself, Scotty, and I went.
 Oh, really?
 How was it?
 It's very, very, very funny.

 Really?
-So, do you know Liam Neeson and Pamela Anderson are a couple now?
+So do you know Liam Neeson and Pamela Anderson are a couple now?
+I wondered about that because

-I wondered about that because they're both people at a certain stage in life that are without their partners partners for very different reasons.
+they're both people at a certain stage in life that are without their partners

+for very different reasons.
 But I kind of was like, you know, I kind of hoped they would get together.
-Well, they did, buddy.

-Your wish came true.
 She's very funny in it.

 I don't know if it's still out, but I highly recommend seeing it in a theater with laughing with a group of people.
 Okay.